Skip to main content

 Lozenges are a fast-acting form of NRT that can be used in combination with nicotine patches.

-Combination is the best way to use NRT to help you stop smoking.
+NRT combination treatment (using a fast and slow-acting product) is the best way to help you stop smoking.
 It is safe and recommended in Ireland's National Clinical Guideline on Stop Smoking Care.

 You can get NRT for free through: